kubestellar/kubestellar/CONTRIBUTING.md

 ### Testing the script against an upcoming release

-Prior to making a new release, there needs to be testing that the current helm script works with the executable behavior that will appear in the new release.
+Prior to making a new release, there needs to be testing that the current Helm chart works with the executable behavior that will appear in the new release.

 ## Licensing